 - 3/4 cup pureed very ripe bananas (approximately 3 small bananas)

-- 3/4 cup walnuts, pumpkin seeds, chocolate chips, or raisins
+- 3/4 cup walnuts, pumpkin seeds, chocolate chips, pecans, or raisins (optional)

 - Preheat oven to 325 degrees.